Dates: 16 April – 13 May 2019 (27 days)

 We took the Portsmouth – Caen ferry with Brittany Ferries.
 A very easy crossing; you secure your bike in the hold below and just enjoy the ride.
 The ferry actually docks at Ouistreham, which is north of Caen.
 There is a cycle route that literally starts at the entrance to the terminal and takes you all the way along the D-Day beaches to Arromanches and beyond.

 We wanted to get in at least a little climbing through the Pyrenees, so we crossed the border at Perthus, although the Perpignan border on the coast is very popular with cyclists.
-Perthus is less a of town and more of a crossing with lots of duty free shops and there is nowhere to stay – you have to carry on to La Jonquera if you want a bed.
+Perthus is less a of town and more of a crossing with lots of duty free shops.
+There is nowhere to stay – you have to carry on to La Jonquera if you want a bed.
 We stayed in a good hotel in La Jonquera, but discovered some lovely-looking wild camping spots just on the other side of town the next day – it seems loud and busy, but you’re very quickly in the countryside.
 Alternatively you could stay in one of the many campsites on the French side in Estagel and cross the border the next morning.

 We had grand plans of wild camping as much as possible, but actually found at the beginning of our trip this was quite challenging, so most nights we went for campsites and also treated ourselves to a couple of B&Bs.
 Being completely new to cycling, we were desperate for showers almost every day – very important to stave off saddle sores, which constantly threatened while our bodies got used to the bikes.